thierry3000/computer_physics/docs/README.md

 #include <gsl/gsl_rng.h>
 ```
 This tells the compiler to copy the content of those to files into our example.
 But how does the compiler know where to look for those files?
-Dependent on you operating system, some default locations are scaned.
-For most linux distributions those locations include
+Dependent on you operating system, some default locations are scanned.
+For most linux distributions those locations are:

 - /include
 - /usr/include